SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/index.md

 * [Start][start-method] - Initialises the instance and starts a listener for terminal if that mode is chosen
 * [OpenAsync][openasync] - Starts a Login Session with the terminal.
 The session remains until Close or a new Open call
 * [PaymentAsync][paymentasync] - Starts a payment transaction for supplied amount.
-* RefundAsync - Starts a refund transaction for supplied amount.
+* [RefundAsync][refundasync] - Starts a refund transaction for supplied amount.
-* Close - Finnish the terminal session and allows for terminal maintenance.
+* [CloseAsync][closeasync] - Finnish the terminal session and allows for terminal maintenance.
 At least once a day

 ## Handy Methods

 To get more than just payments and refunds

 * [GetPaymentInstrumentAsync][getpaymentinstrumentasync] - Opens card readers to read card befor amount is known
-* SetPaymentInstrument - Send a payment instrument (card number) to the terminal.
+* [SetPaymentInstrument][setpaymentasync] - Send a payment instrument (card number) to the terminal.
 Note!
 Only non PCI regulated cards.
-* RequestToDisplayAsync - Send message to be displayed on terminal
+* [RequestToDisplayAsync][requesttodisplayasync] - Send message to be displayed on terminal
-* RequestCustomerConfirmationAsync - Display a yes/no question on the terminal and receive the result.
+* [RequestCustomerConfirmationAsync][requestcustomerconfirmation] - Display a yes/no question on the terminal and receive the result.

 ## Other Available Methods

 * [AbortAsync][abortasync] - Abort something ongoing
-* ReverseLastAsync - Reverse last transaction if it was approved
+* [ReverseLastAsync][reverselastasync] - Reverse last transaction if it was approved
 * AdminAsync - Ask terminal to see if is any parameter update pending

+## Events

+The events are only used if running as a server.

+* [OnTerminalDisplay][onterminaldisplay]
+* [OnNewStatus][onnewstatus]
+* [OnTerminalAddressObtained][onterminaladdressobtained]

+## Callbacks

+### ISwpTrmCallbackInterface

+The callback are only used if running as a server.

+* [ConfirmationHandler][confirmationhandler]
+* [EventNotificationHandler][eventnotificationhandler]

-[create-method]: /modules-sdks/pax-terminal/instore-solution/NET/Methods/create
+[create-method]: ./Methods/create
-[start-method]: /modules-sdks/pax-terminal/instore-solution/NET/Methods/start
+[start-method]: ./Methods/start
-[openasync]: /modules-sdks/pax-terminal/instore-solution/NET/Methods/openasync
+[openasync]: ./Methods/openasync
-[paymentasync]: /modules-sdks/pax-terminal/instore-solution/NET/Methods/paymentasync
+[paymentasync]: ./Methods/paymentasync
-[getpaymentinstrumentasync]: /modules-sdks/pax-terminal/instore-solution/NET/Methods/getpaymentinstrumentasync
+[getpaymentinstrumentasync]: ./Methods/getpaymentinstrumentasync
-[abortasync]: /modules-sdks/pax-terminal/instore-solution/NET/Methods/abortasync
+[abortasync]: ./Methods/abortasync
-[default-style]: /modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/#as-client-and-server
+[default-style]: ./CodeExamples/#as-client-and-server
-[client-style]: /modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/#as-client-only
+[client-style]: ./CodeExamples/#as-client-only
+[refundasync]: ./Methods/refundasync
+[closeasync]: ./Methods/closeasync
+[setpaymentasync]: ./Methods/setpaymentasync
+[reverselastasync]: ./Methods/reverselastasync
+[requesttodisplayasync]: ./Methods/requesttodisplayasync
+[requestcustomerconfirmation]: ./Methods/requestcustomerconfirmation
+[onterminaldisplay]:./Events/index/#onterminaldisplay
+[onnewstatus]:./Events/index/#onnewstatus
+[onterminaladdressobtained]:./Events/index/#onterminaladdressobtained
+[confirmationhandler]: ./ISwpTrmCallbackInterface/index/#confirmationhandler
+[eventnotificationhandler]: ./ISwpTrmCallbackInterface/index/#eventnotificationhandler